Data current at December 2016.

 - Child labour: Some 4 percent of children (aged 10-17 years) work, mostly as unpaid family members in agriculture.

 - A complex Israeli permit system controls Palestinian access to the Israeli labour market.
-Israeli-issued work permits have more than halved from around 146,000 permits in year 2000 to 63,000 in 2007, and to a quota of 57,600 permits as at June 2014.
+Israeli-issued work permits have more than halved from around 146,000 permits in year 2000 to 67,000 at 4th quarter 2016 (October-December 2016).

 The Israeli blockade on the Gaza Strip means…